zencart/documentation/CONTRIBUTING.md

     - Use `weight: -1` for the first article in a folder (generally a "Using &lt;subsystem&gt;" or "About &lt;subsystem&gt;" type article).

-    - There are a few exceptions to this rule, such as Release History (sorted in reverse chronological order) and Admin Pages (sorted in the order they appear in Zen Admin), but for the most part, this rule is followed.
+    - There are a few exceptions to this rule, such as Release History (sorted in reverse chronological order), Images (sorted by increasing complexity) and Admin Pages (sorted in the order they appear in Zen Admin), but for the most part, this rule is followed.

 - Don't use a headline starting with #.
 The `title` in the block above is sufficient.